agda/agda-stdlib/paper/paper.md

 Organising libraries of discrete mathematics and algebra coherently is notoriously difficult [@carette2020leveraging] [@cohen2020hierarchy].
-There is a tension between being as general as possible and providing direct and intuitive definitions.
+There is a tension between maximising generality and providing direct, intuitive definitions.
-Mathematical objects often permit multiple representations with different advantages -- but this leads to redundancy/duplication.
+Mathematical objects often admit multiple representations with different benefits, but this leads to redundancy.
-Some ITPs ([@coq2024manual], [@paulson1994isabelle]) have a rich ecosystem of external libraries, avoiding canonical definitions at the risk of incompatibilities between libraries.
+Some ITPs ([@coq2024manual], [@paulson1994isabelle]) have a rich ecosystem of external libraries, avoiding canonical definitions at the cost of incompatibilities.
 We have chosen, like Lean's `mathlib` [@van2020maintaining], to provide a repository of canonical definitions.

-`agda-stdlib` has embraced the "intrinsic style" of dependent types, where data structures themselves contain correctness invariants.
+`agda-stdlib` adopts the "intrinsic style" of dependent types, where data structures themselves contain correctness invariants.
-For instance, rational numbers include a proof that the numerator and denominator have no common factors and decision procedures return proofs rather than booleans.
+For examples, rational numbers carry a proof that the numerator and denominator are coprime and decision procedures return proofs rather than booleans.
-We believe that `agda-stdlib` has been one of the first ITP standard libraries to tackle this challenge.
+To our knowledge, `agda-stdlib` is among the first ITP standard libraries to whole-heartedly embrace this style of programming.

-The library has also embraced Agda's parametrised modules to facilitate polymorphism [@ivardeBruin2023].
-This contrasts with other functional languages which often rely on type classes for similar functionality.
+In contrast to the type-class mechanisms often used by other functional languages, `agda-stdlib` primarily supports polymorphism [@ivardeBruin2023] via extensive use of parametrised modules.
-This allows users specify in a single location how to instantiate the abstract parameters in the module and reduces the overhead of instance search.
+This allows users specify instantiations of abstract parameters for whole modules in a single location, reducing the need for instance search.
-A drawback is imports must be qualified when instantiating code multiple times in the same scope.
+A drawback is imports must be qualified when code is instantiated multiple times in the same scope.
-The library also uses parameterised modules to safely and scalably embed non-constructive mathematics into a constructive library.
+Parameterised modules are also used to safely and scalably embed non-constructive mathematics into a constructive setting.

 # Testing

-Correctness proofs do not remove the need for testing performance and features that cannot be reasoned about internally (such the FFI and macros).
+Correctness proofs do not remove the need for testing performance and features that cannot be reasoned about internally (such as the FFI and macros).
-However, the test suite's coverage is incomplete as this is not a priority for the community.
+However, the test suite's coverage is incomplete as this is not a community priority.

 # Version 2.0

 Version 2.0 of `agda-stdlib` [@agda-stdlib-v2.0] has attempted to address some of the design flaws and missing functionality of previous versions, including:

-- Minimised Dependency Graphs: core modules rely on fewer parts of the library, resulting in faster load and compilation times in general.
+- Minimised Dependency Graphs: core modules rely on fewer parts of the library, resulting in faster load times.

-- Standardisation: objects such as groups, rings etc., and their morphisms are now constructed uniformly, enhancing consistency and usability.
+- Standardisation: mathematical objects and their morphisms (e.g. groups, rings) are now constructed more uniformly, enhancing consistency and usability.

-- Tactics Library: expanded the list of available tactics, although experiments suggest performance can be improved.
+- Tactics Library: expanded the set of available tactics (although performance can still be improved).

 - Testing Framework: introduced a golden testing framework to let users write their own test suites.